SergioMarr07/Implementation-of-A-DRL-Model-to-solve-the-SCVRPTSD/README.md

-# Implementation of a DRL Model to Solve the SCVRPTSD
+# Implementation of a DRL Model to Solve the SCVRPSTD

-This repository contains the implementation of a Deep Reinforcement Learning (DRL)-based approach to solve the **Stochastic Capacitated Vehicle Routing Problem with Time Services and Deadlines (SCVRPTSD)**.
+This repository contains the implementation of a Deep Reinforcement Learning (DRL)-based approach to solve the **Stochastic Capacitated Vehicle Routing Problem with Service Times and Deadlines (SCVRPSTD)**.
 This work is part of a paper under revision by my teamwork, which extends the Policy Optimization with Multiple Optima (POMO) algorithm to address the stochastic and time-sensitive nature of the problem.

 ## Problem Overview